 Kota Kinabalu can be considered as a transit place for many bird watchers and birders to Sabah, Borneo, East Malaysia as it is a gateway to other more exciting bird watching and bird photography destinations in the island, such as Mount Alab, Rainforest Discovery Center (RDC) and Mount Trusmadi.

-White-tailed Flycatcher [Male] @ Tiang Lama, Ranau, Sabah, Borneo, East Malaysia
+Rufous-tailed Flycatcher @ Tiang Lama, Ranau, Sabah, Borneo, East Malaysia

-White-tailed Flycatcher (Cyornis concretus) [Male] is a colorful, very cute and attractive resident bird can be found in Tiang Lama forest, Sabah, Borneo, East Malaysia.
+Rufous-tailed Flycatcher (Myiarchus validus) is a medium size, very cute and attractive resident bird can be found in Tiang Lama forest, Sabah, Borneo, East Malaysia.

 All bird photos taken at Tiang Lama are dedicated to my dear friend, Mr. Ryan Wahtog who has made the very challenging trip possible.
 His knowledge of birds and wildlife of Borneo is unmatched.